 Are my purchases private?

 As with payments on Venmo, you can set the privacy level for each individual purchase.
 All purchases default to the Private privacy setting so you can choose which you want to share and when.
-You can share a purchase (which will change the privacy settings on the purchase) by tapping on it from your personal transactions feed under the “You” tab and selecting “Share”.
+You can share a purchase (which will change the privacy settings on the purchase) by tapping on it from your personal transactions feed under the “Me” tab and selecting “Share”.
 If you do choose to share your activity, we will always keep the purchase amount private.

 The Venmo Mastercard Debit Card is issued by The Bancorp Bank pursuant to license by Mastercard International Incorporated.
 The Bancorp Bank; Member FDIC.
 The Venmo Debit Card may be used everywhere Mastercard is accepted in the U.S. Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.